cirne/bic-mcp/docs/CHATGPT_SETUP.md

 ### Tools Not Available

 - Ensure the connector is enabled in your current chat
-- Try restarting ChatGPT Desktop
+- Try restarting ChatGPT (Desktop app) or refreshing the page (Web app)
 - Verify the MCP server is responding correctly
+- For web app, ensure Developer Mode is enabled in your account settings

 ## Security Notes